 See managers who have low turnover rates?
 Figuring out why might be a good idea.
 You might find some lessons for successful employee retention tactics that could be applied throughout your organization.

 Human Resources Dashboard

 If I’m talking about retention metrics, I would be remiss if I failed to mention HR metrics and KPIs in at least some capacity.

 Human Resources is an essential feature to any company, and employee retention is a major metric involved in that sphere.
-So, while you’re thinking of monitoring retention, it’s definitely worth monitoring some other relevant HR metrics at the same time.
+So, while you’re thinking of monitoring retention, it’s definitely worth monitoring some other relevant HR metrics on your PowerMetrics dashboard.

 Data has changed the world of employee retention.

 Human resource professionals and managers no longer need to guess how they are performing when it comes to retaining top employees.

 They can get an exact picture of what has happened and is likely to happen next – as long as they have the right metrics.